ericcornelissen/tool-versions-update-action/pr/README.md

 ### Full Example

-This example is for a workflow that can be triggered manually to create a Pull Request to update at most 2 tools defined in `.tool-versions` at the time.
+This example is for a workflow that can be triggered manually to create a Pull Request to update one or more tools defined in `.tool-versions` at the time.

 ```yml
 name: Tooling